 Common Reasons for Treatment

-Varicose veins occur when low blood circulation causing the blood to pool, creating bulging veins.
+Varicose veins occur when low blood circulation causes the blood to pool, creating bulging veins.
 When these bulging veins appear near the surface of the skin, typically in the thighs and other areas of the leg, varicose veins become visible as purple or blue lines.
 Varicose veins are more likely to appear on women or anyone with an active job.
 Varicose veins are also linked to age, obesity, pregnancy, trauma, genetics, and leg surgery.
 For the most part, varicose veins don't require medical attention, but many patients want to remove these unsightly bulges from their legs for a smoother appearance.

 Spider veins are similar to varicose veins, but they appear as a cluster of short, fine lines.
 Spider veins can occur anywhere in the body, but they are more commonly found on the legs (ankles, calves, feet, and thighs).
 While spider veins are not a medical problem, many patients want to remove this cosmetic flaw so they can have smooth, even skin.